Causal Inference Under Approximate Neighborhood Interference: Verifying Assumptions

 \paragraph{Exponential Growth Rates.} Suppose

-for some $C,\beta > 0$ and $s$ sufficiently large.
-In the extreme case of a $k$-regular tree network, the left-hand side is exactly $k^s$.
+for $s$ sufficiently large and some $C,\beta > 0$.
+For $k$-regular tree networks, the left-hand side is exactly $\sum_{m=0}^s k^m$.
 Inhomogeneous random graphs, a large class of models that includes the Erd\H{o}s-R\'{e}nyi and stochastic block models, have a similar property \citep[see][proofs of Lemmas 14.2 and 14.3]{bollobas_phase_2007}.
-The usual heuristic argument \citep[][Ch.\ 3.8]{barabasi2015} is that the average number of units in a unit's 1-neighborhood is the average degree $\delta(\bm{A}) = n^{-1} \sum_{i,j} A_{ij}$, so the typical number in its $s$-neighborhood is $\approx \delta(\bm{A})^s$, in which case $\beta \approx \log \delta(\bm{A})$ and $C\approx 1$.
+The usual intuition \citep[][Ch.\ 3.8]{barabasi2015} is that the average number of units in a unit's 1-neighborhood is the average degree $\delta(\bm{A}) = n^{-1} \sum_{i,j} A_{ij}$, so the typical number in its $s$-neighborhood is approximately $\delta(\bm{A})^s$, in which case $\beta \approx \log \delta(\bm{A})$ and $C\approx 1$.